Abu Dhabi's Mubadala to offer up to 40% of satellite firm in IPO

 Established in 2007, Yahsat is one of the largest providers of satellite communications services in the world in terms of annual revenues, Mubadala said in a statement.
 It also owns satellite phone operator Thuraya.

-First Abu Dhabi Bank (FAB.AD), Bank of America's securities unit and Morgan Stanley & Co have been appointed as joint global coordinators and Abu Dhabi Commercial Bank, EFG Hermes and HSBC as joint bookrunners.
+First Abu Dhabi Bank, Bank of America’s securities unit and Morgan Stanley & Co have been appointed as joint global coordinators and Abu Dhabi Commercial Bank, EFG Hermes and HSBC as joint bookrunners.

 Yahsat is among the three portfolio companies that Mubadala is pushing to go public this year, sources said.